Navigation

 Research Project: MidWay (ERC)

-Her postdoc project at the Temporalities of Mobility and Migration, Department of Social Anthropology, NTNU (2020-2022) focuses on temporalities of home-in-movement, examining the challenging concept of ‘home’ in the contemporary world that is marked by its unprecedented mobility, and places individual experience as a focus of concerns upon cosmopolitan stands.
-It explores the interior experience of migration and home in different timescales: in moments, throughout the years of a life-course, and across generations.
+Her previous postdoc project at the Department of Social Anthropology, NTNU (2020-2022) focuses on temporalities of home-in-movement, examining the challenging concept of ‘home’ in the contemporary world that is marked by its unprecedented mobility, and places individual experience as a focus of concerns upon cosmopolitan stands.
+It explores the interior experience of migration and homing in different timescales: in moments, throughout the years of a life-course, and across generations.

 Before joining NTNU, Shuhua worked as a research fellow at the University of Birmingham (UK), where she led qualitative field research in China for the EU Horizon 2020 project AGRUMIG on migration and rural change in Europe, Asia and Africa.
 Shuhua received her PhD in Social Anthropology at the University of St Andrews in 2018.
-The research explores the Chinese migrants' phenomenology of home and their imaginary and practical construction of home and homemaking.
 She was an invited visiting scholar at the University at Buffalo (US) with the award of Nila T. Gnamm Junior Faculty Research Fund after her PhD and she taught at the Department of Social Anthropology, University of St Andrews.
-Shuhua is also an associate at the Centre for Cosmopolitan Studies, University of St Andrews (UK).

 Centre for Energy, Climate and the Environment